 Exiftool can rename and organize your files based on their metadata.
 To do this, type the following command:

-This command renames and organizes all the photos in the current directory and its subdirectories based on their creation date.
-The new file path will be in the format of “file extension/year/month/day/filename”.
+This command renames and organizes all the photos in the current directory and its subdirectories based on their creation date grouping by file type.
+The new file path will be in the format of “file extension/year/year-month-day/filename”.
+This format is compatible with the file structure used by Lightroom, in case you are backing up your original photos using the same file structure.

 Test and verify the changes Link to heading